ingvilow/golang_blackpink_api_test/README.md

-# RestApi with almost all balckpink songs + photos.
+# RestApi with almost Blackpink's member and other stuff.
  i am planning nothing fancy at all, just some educational project for creating backend

  I am going to use: